Siphon880gh/devbrain/Web Development - Wordpress, CMS, No Code Low Code/__CMS - Wordpress/Elementor Pro - Page Builder.md

-It takes over the WPBakery Page Builder.
+It takes over the WPBakery Page Builder, replacing the WPBakery Page Builder.
 But you can switch back by clicking "Back to Wordpress Editor"

 ![](IcMHvWP.png)